ArteChp/cicd-terraform-aws-ecs-rds/README.md

 # Terraform Infrastructure Setup and Automatically build and deploy a Java application to Amazon ECS using a DevSecOps CI/CD pipeline

 ### Infrastructure Overview:
 This project showcases an experience in design, manage, and deploy a secure containerized infrastructure using Terraform, AWS, Git, and CI/CD pipelines.
-The setup includes an ECS cluster for containerized applications, an RDS instance, and a secure location for storing secrets.
+The setup includes an ECS cluster for containerized applications, a RDS instance, and a secure location for storing secrets.
 The infrastructure is designed to be reusable for both development and production environments.

 ### Goals and Objectives: